We’ve all seen the headlines.

 So I’m going to say it with my whole chest and my entire heart:

 Congratulations, Will Smith, on your Oscar win.

-Willard Carroll Smith Jr. is only the fifth actor to win a Best Actor award in The Academy’s 94 years.
+Willard Carroll Smith Jr. is only the fifth Black actor to win a Best Actor award in the Academy’s 94 year history.

 He joins an elite and sadly small club of Black actors: Sidney Poitier.
 Denzel Washington.
 Jamie Foxx. and Forest Whitaker.